joseph-murray-az/joseph-murray-az.github.io/_posts/2024-07-20-product-management-is-a-conversation.md

 tags: [writing, speaking, building]
 ---

 Product management in practice is a conversation which may take place in person or through a variety of media.
 The forms of this conversation are varied and can be formal or informal.
-But regardless, whether a formal product brief or presentation, or an informal chat or off-the-cuff response, a message that is clear, concise, coherent, and relevant reduces misunderstandings.
+Regardless, whether a formal product brief or presentation, or an informal chat or off-the-cuff response, a message that is clear, concise, coherent, and relevant reduces misunderstandings.

 **Why is this important?**